cy-shriram/confluence-inline-comments/README.md

 1. Ensure that you have **Bookmarks bar** enabled in your browser and is visible.
 On Chrome `Ctrl + Shift + B` will toggle the visibility of the bookmarks bar.

-2. Go to the [Bookmarklets](#bookmarklets) section and choose which bookmarklet you need.
+2. From this page, scroll to the [Bookmarklets](#bookmarklets) section and choose which bookmarklet you need.
 Click on the link and then follow the instructions given there - **drag & drop** the bookmarklet to your bookmarks bar.

 ## Bookmarklets

 1. [Confluence Comments - List View](https://cy-shriram.github.io/confluence-inline-comments/html/confluence-comments-extractor-list.html)

+   Click on the above link and then follow the instructions given there - **drag & drop** the bookmarklet to your bookmarks bar.

    This produces a list of comments and their replies as shown in the image below.
 To install this bookmarklet, click on the above link.